-Today, I'm testing Arches watercolor paper with Mungyo paints to see if high-quality paper can improve the performance of budget watercolors.
+Today, Sandy Own Crafts is testing Arches watercolor paper with Mungyo paints to see whether high-quality paper can elevate the performance of budget watercolors.

 Let’s find out!